 DISCLAIMER: Altiorem Legal Services (hereinafter, “Altiorem”) cannot and does not provide legal advice.
 Altiorem is not a law firm; Altiorem’s staff are not attorneys, cannot act as attorneys, and do not act as attorneys; and any information provided by Altiorem in this article or otherwise is not a substitute for legal advice from an attorney.
 The information contained in this article should not be construed as legal advice, as it is not intended to be legal advice; the information in this article is provided for educational purposes only.
 Again, none of the information provided in this article should be construed as legal advice, and nobody should rely on or use the information contained in this article in their legal matters.

 WHAT IS UTAH SENATE BILL 85?

-A protective order is an order from a court, and it provides orders as to how two parties are to act, or refrain from acting, with respect to one another; it is typically used to protect the petitioner (the person making the protective order request) from the respondent (the person who the petitioner seeks to be protected from), and it lays out certain rules that the respondent must follow with respect to the petitioner (such as staying a certain distance away from the petitioner).
+A protective order is an order from a court, and it provides orders as to how two parties are to act or refrain from acting concerning one another; it is typically used to protect the petitioner (the person making the protective order request) from the respondent (the person who the petitioner seeks to be protected from), and it lays out certain rules that the respondent must follow concerning the petitioner (such as staying a certain distance away from the petitioner).

-There is usually a hearing that is held first to determine if a protective order is necessary.
+A hearing is usually held first to determine if a protective order is necessary.

 After the hearing, the court may order that, for example, (i) the parties have no communication with one another; that (ii) the offender (the respondent) not contact the victim (the petitioner) in any manner; that (iii) there are temporary custody orders regarding the minor children (if any); that (iv) there are temporary orders as to the ownership of the residence the couple resides in (if they are living together); and even that (v) there are orders of child support (if there are minor children) in the protective order.